• Home

 When envelopes detailing the surprise payouts landed, reactions on the factory floor ranged from disbelief to tears, with some workers initially assuming it was a prank or a camera trick.
 Longtime employee Lesia Key, who started at Fibrebond in 1995 at $5.35 an hour, told the Journal that she used her bonus to pay off her mortgage and open a clothing boutique after years of living paycheck to paycheck.
 Others cleared credit-card balances, paid college tuition, or boosted retirement savings, even as many were startled to see taxes claim close to a third of their checks and to realize that quitting early would mean walking away from hundreds of thousands of dollars.

 However, the five-year requirement did spark some friction.
 A few employees “grumbled” that the annual payout structure made it difficult to quit if they wished, and others were surprised by the heavy tax burden that claimed nearly a third of their checks.
-Walker carved out a crucial exception to the five-year rule: employees over 65 were exempt.
+Walker carved out a crucial exception to the five-year rule: Employees over 65 were exempt.

 The CEOs who gave back

-Giving in this fashion isn’t totally unheard of.
+Giving in this fashion isn’t totally unheard-of.
 In one widely reported case, a 65‑year‑old tech founder, Jay Chaudhry, turned the vast majority of his staff into millionaires after a sale.
 Unlike Silicon Valley IPO riches, however, Fibrebond’s workers are cashing in without having ever owned equity, underscoring how unusual it is for a private, family-owned manufacturer to share nearly a quarter‑billion dollars with rank‑and‑file staff purely as a loyalty reward.

 Other executives’ parting gifts show just how exceptional Walker’s employee bonuses truly are.
-Henry Engelhardt, of the Welsh insurance firm Admiral Group, personally funded a £7 million pool so each qualifying employee received around £1,000 as a parting gift.
+Henry Engelhardt, CEO of Welsh insurance firm Admiral Group, personally funded a £7 million pool so each qualifying employee received around £1,000 as a parting gift.
 Staff with less than one year of service still received a smaller gift of £500, explicitly framed as a thank‑you for their contribution.
 When Blackstone announced a majority stake in Spanx, founder Sara Blakely gifted $10,000 to each employee (plus two first-class airplane tickets).
 Gravity Payments CEO Dan Price made headlines during the pandemic by slashing his own salary and raising the minimum to $70,000 for all employees, but he resigned from the company in 2022 amid legal issues, including assault and reckless driving charges.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.